-FCR recognizes that we can contribute to improving biodiversity in our urban neighbourhoods while reducing the impacts that we have on surrounding ecosystems.
+FCR recognizes that we can contribute to improving biodiversity in our urban neighbourhoods while reducing the impact that we have on surrounding ecosystems.
 Focusing on biodiversity allows us to create places where nature can thrive while adding a vibrancy and unique character that can be enjoyed by the people who live, work, and shop in our neighbourhoods.

 Natural pollinators such as bees promote healthy biodiversity and are crucial to human survival.
 FCR is committed to supporting the infrastructure environment to promote bee populations within our neighbourhoods.
-In 2022, we installed five additional beehives across our portfolio, bringing our total to 16 beehives.
+As of December 31, 2023 we had beehives at 8 properties across the country.
 We also prioritize native plants and pollinator species for landscaping when developing landscape replacement projects as well as for new developments.

 Another opportunity for FCR to have a positive impact on surrounding ecosystems is the implementation of urban farming initiatives at our properties.
 These initiatives contribute to the greening of spaces, creates local, ecological, and resilient food systems, helps support our local community, and encourages biodiversity in urban areas.
-In 2022, we successfully piloted our first urban farm at our head office in Toronto, harvesting over 103 pounds of vegetables, edible flowers and herbs which were donated to Second Harvest.
+In 2022 & 2023, we partnered with an urban farming company to successfully deliver our first urban farm at our head office in Toronto.
+We're proud to share that to date, our urban farm has harvested over 400 lbs of vegetables, edible flowers, and herbs.
+All were donated to Second Harvest (Canada's largest food rescue organization) and redistributed to local food banks to help combat food insecurity in our neighbourhoods.
 We will continue to report on our progress in this area, as we continue to explore unique opportunities to further enhance the biodiversity in our neighbourhoods in ways that also engage or give back to our communities and protect the environment.